Loose, Kent

-Loose /ˈluːz/ is a village some 2 mi south of Maidstone, Kent, situated at the head of the Loose Valley, with which it forms the Loose Valley Conservation Area.
-The fast- flowing River Loose which rises near Langley runs through the centre of the village and once supported a paper-making industry, evidence of which can still be found.
+Loose /ˈluːz/ is a village and civil parish some 2 mi south of Maidstone, Kent, situated at the head of the Loose Valley, with which it forms the Loose Valley Conservation Area.
+The fast-flowing River Loose which rises near Langley runs through the centre of the village and once supported a paper-making industry, evidence of which can still be found.
 An area round the village is also known as Loose, but Loose village itself is based in the Loose valley and extends along Busbridge Road towards Tovil.
 The name is believed to be taken from the Loose Stream, which "loses" itself for several miles underground from the point where it rises in Langley (Edward Hasted: Hlosan in Saxon, signifying to lose or be lost).

 History

 Loose originated in Saxon times, but its main period of growth was during the Industrial Revolution, when Loose, Boughton Monchelsea and Bockingford developed around the seven mills powered by the Loose Stream.
 There are several remains of the mills, including millraces at Leg O'Mutton Pond, Gurney's Mill, Loose Village Mill in Bridge Street, the mill ponds at Little and Great Ivy mills, and further down the valley in Crismill and Hayle, where the old paper mill stands with one remaining chimney.
 This site has now been redeveloped as housing.
 Further south are disused quarries where Kentish ragstone was once quarried, some being sent for use at the Tower of London.
 South along the Loose Road (A229), terminating at the post office, ran a tram way to and from Maidstone and Barming, the trams were replaced by trolley buses on the Loose route in 1930, they were in turn replaced by motor buses in 1967.

-Loose Hill descends into Loose village and the valley, the hill being so steep that in the 18th and 19th centuries the owner the aptly named "Change", half way up the hill, kept horses that were hired out to provide assistance in hauling carts to the top.
+Loose Hill descends into Loose village and the valley, the hill being so steep that in the 18th and 19th centuries the owner of the "Change", half way up the hill, kept horses that were hired out to provide assistance in hauling carts to the top.
 The road is still lined with haul stones around which ropes were tied to help relieve the horses from the weight of the carts.
 Across the stream from The Chequers is Brooks Field.

 The more gentle hill on the opposite side of the valley leafs back towards the Maidstone to Hawkhurst road and is known as Old Loose Hill.